-We reached our cabin in the evening which had an outdoor compost toilet and an outdoor tent setup for a shower with no place to hang clothes, which was quite an experience in 40F weather.
+We reached our cabin in the evening which had an outdoor compost toilet and a tiny tent outside with no place to hang clothes as a makeup shower, which was quite an experience in 40F weather.
 But I booked it for this view from the balcony, can you blame me?

 We spent the next 2 days in Denali National Park, saw an abundance of wildlife and been on some of the most scenic trails.
 While planning the trip, I debated quite a bit if I should include this in the itinerary but after 2 days in this paradise, I made a sincere wish to come back again.
 You can read all about it in the blog post here.

 On Day 4, we headed back to Anchorage to catch an afternoon bus to Seward to begin our sea kayaking trip early morning the next day.
 Unfortunately, a portion of the highway between Denali and Anchorage near Talkeetna was blocked on that day due to wildfires.
 To control the situation, they were only allowing 50 cars once every 2 hours.
 Without realizing this, we took a detour to get some brownies from Talkeetna and missed our slot and had to wait for 2 hours upon return.
 We almost missed our bus to Seward, which would have meant missing the sea kayaking trip around which the whole Alaska trip was planned.
 Luckily, we called Alaska Tour & Travel ahead of time, they were aware of the wildfire situation and agreed to wait for us.
 We managed to reach just in time and they picked my husband up from the airport where he went to return the car.
 In the end, we made it with the brownies in hand :)